 Here at Sigga, we have been helping asset-intensive industries with SAP to drive digital transformation and mobile initiatives in industrial maintenance for 20 years.
 It takes dedication and ongoing development to sustain world-class mobile experiences.
-As a result, our Mobile EAM solution is the leading Mobile EAM app for SAP environments.
+As a result, our EAM Empower solution is the leading Mobile EAM app for SAP environments.
 We design our apps to be mobile-first recognizing the need for exceptional user experiences to drive adoption and full use of the app.
 We have also designed our own proprietary, SAP integration technology to deliver Enterprise-scale performance for a volume of data and users with proven ROI.

 In addition, we offer a Mobile Warehouse and Inventory solution to extend the mobile use cases and an integrated Planning & Scheduling desktop software solution to further streamline processes and drive efficiencies with SAP.